Timeline: Key dates in Hong Kong's protests

 April 3 – Lam’s government introduces amendments to Hong Kong’s extradition laws that would allow criminal suspects to be sent to mainland China for trial.

-April 28 – Tens of thousands of people march on Hong Kong’s parliament to demand the scrapping of the proposed amendments to the extradition laws.
+April 28 – Tens of thousands of people march on Hong Kong’s city assembly building, the Legislative Council, to demand the scrapping of the proposed amendments to the extradition laws.

 May 11 – Scuffles break out in Hong Kong’s legislature between pro-democracy lawmakers and those loyal to Beijing over the extradition bill.